QTank/sequence_alignment/README.md

 python3 sequence_alignment.py

-When you want to plot a figure, you can run tge following command and input the short_read that you want
+When you want to plot a figure, you can run the following command and input the short_read that you want

 python3 plot_dna_alignment.py